 who believe the same. "

-Annelisa I must say this “Q&A Interview” with you about your upcoming book “The popish midwife – A tale of high treason, prejudice and betrayal” is one of the most exiting ones I have done.
+Annelisa I must say this “Q&A Interview” with you about your upcoming book “The popish midwife – A tale of high treason, prejudice, and betrayal” is one of the most exciting ones I have done.

 Hello, Lily, and thank you for inviting me to talk with you.
 Three words I would use to describe Elizabeth Cellier?
 The first must be

 ‘bold’: As a woman, she often spoke out when others might have stayed silent, whether it was speaking out for those unable to or herself.
 She was not to be silenced.
 And that leads me to the second word, which has to be

 ‘brave’: Elizabeth dared to involve herself in political and social activities when others cowered and hid.
 She knew the risks, yet acted against forces stronger than herself (and was labelled a ‘busie-body’ for it) even when she knew her life could be forfeit.